Noncommutative homological mirror functor: Centrality

 \begin{cor} Under the conditions in Proposition \ref{prop:mccd}, the generalized mirror

 associated to $\bL$ defined in Section \ref{sec:single} is a noncommutative Landau-Ginzburg model. \end{cor}

-In the next section we transform Lagrangian submanifolds in $X$ to matrix factorizations of $W$.
+In the next chapter we transform Lagrangian submanifolds in $X$ to matrix factorizations of $W$.
 Thus symplectic geometry naturally corresponds to noncommutative algebraic geometry in our generalized mirror.

-\section{The mirror functor from a single Lagrangian}
+\chapter{The mirror functor from a single Lagrangian}

-In this section, we construct a canonical $\AI$-functor from the Fukaya category of $X$ to the category of matrix factorizations of its generalized mirror $(\cA,W)$ constructed in the previous section.
-It explains in the first principle why symplectic geometry of $X$ should correspond to algebraic geometry of its mirror.
-Most of the proofs in this section is similar to those in \cite{CHL13} in the commutative setting, and so we will be brief. $\Fuk(X)$ is the Fukaya category of unobstructed Lagrangians (that is, $m^L_0 = 0$) in this section.
+In this chapter, we construct a canonical $\AI$-functor from the Fukaya category of $X$ to the category of matrix factorizations of its generalized mirror $(\cA,W)$ constructed in the previous chapter.
+It explains the fundamental reason why symplectic geometry of $X$ should correspond to algebraic geometry of its mirror.
+Most of the proofs in this chapter is similar to those in \cite{CHL13} in the commutative setting, and so we will be brief. $\Fuk(X)$ is the Fukaya category of unobstructed Lagrangians with a bounding cochain in this chapter.
+If $L$ is unobstructed, then, either $L$ has a vanishing $m_0$ or has a bounding cochain $b_0$ such that $m_0^{b_0} =0$.
+For simplicity, we assume that $b_0=0$ (i.e. the first case) since it is straightforward to modify the construction nontrivial $b_0 \neq 0$ (see \cite{CHL13} for more details).

 First let us recall the category of matrix factorizations of a central element $W$ in a ring $\cA$ which is not necessarily commutative.